 As I was there on a Sunday evening, dinner was served at the spa brasserie rather than in the main building’s more formal restaurant – the Michelin-starred Hywel Jones by Lucknam Park (the main restaurant is now open on Sunday evenings too) – and while it was sad to miss out on the fine-dining experience which Lucknam Park and Hywel Jones are famous for, the weather was nice enough to dine outside which made for a lovely, less formal evening.

-Dinner at Lucknam Park
+Lucknam Park brasserie

-There was a wide-ranging menu with lots of options which could be a starter or main course size, which I always think is a very civilised idea, Â and a hefty emphasis on fresh, natural ingredients such as homemade linguine, Wiltshire lamb and Devon crab.
+There was a wide-ranging menu with lots of options which could be a starter or main course size, which I always think is a very civilised idea, and a hefty emphasis on fresh, natural ingredients such as homemade linguine, Wiltshire lamb and Devon crab.

 I chose seared hand-dived Cornish scallops with heirloom tomato and peach salad to start (£10) and then the roast rump of Brecon lamb with warm garden vegetable salad (£19).
 They were both delicious, the lamb in particular done to pinkish perfection, and the seasonal stir-fried greens were a great side dish.